 Industry analysts use the "survival ratio" to compare the A&E reserves among companies with such liabilities.
 The survival ratio is typically calculated by dividing a company's current net reserves by the three year average of annual paid losses.
 Hence, the survival ratio equals the number of years that it would take to exhaust the current reserves if future loss payments were to continue at historical levels.
-Using this measurement, our net three year asbestos survival ratio was 5.9 years at December 31, 2010.
+Using this measurement, our net three year asbestos survival ratio was 5.8 years at December 31, 2011.
 These metrics can be skewed by individual large settlements occurring in the prior three years and therefore, may not be indicative of the timing of future payments.

 Because the survival ratio was developed as a comparative measure of reserve strength and does not indicate absolute reserve adequacy, we consider, but do not rely on, the survival ratio when evaluating our reserves.
 In particular, we note that year to year loss payment variability can be material.
 This is due, in part, to our orientation to negotiated settlements, particularly on our Mt.
 McKinley exposures, which significantly reduces the credibility and utility of this measure as an analytical tool.
-During 2010, we made asbestos net claim payments of \$22.2 million to Mt McKinley high profile claimants where the claim was either closed or a settlement had been reached.
-Such payments, which are non-repetitive, distort downward our three year survival ratio for 2010 and will continue to do so for 2011 and 2012.
-Adjusting for such settlements, recognizing that total settlements are generally considered fully reserved to an agreed settlement, we consider that our adjusted asbestos survival ratio for net unsettled claims is 8.7 years, which is better than prevailing industry norms.
+In 2011, we made asbestos net claim payments of \$1.1 million to Mt McKinley high profile claimants where the claim was either closed or a settlement had been reached.
+Such payments, which are non-repetitive, distort downward our three year survival ratio.
+Adjusting for such settlements, recognizing that total settlements are generally considered fully reserved to an agreed settlement, we consider that our adjusted asbestos survival ratio for net unsettled claims is 8.9 years, which is better than prevailing industry norms.

 Shareholders' Equity.
+Our shareholders' equity decreased to \$6,071.4 million as of December 31, 2011 from \$6,283.5 million as of December 31, 2010.
+This decrease was the result of \$103.8 million of shareholder dividends, repurchases of 1.1 million common shares for \$92.5 million, \$80.5 million of net loss, \$29.5 million of net benefit plan obligation adjustments and \$16.0 million of net foreign currency translation adjustments, partially offset by \$80.1 million of unrealized appreciation on investments, net of tax, and share-based compensation transactions of \$30.0 million.

 Our shareholders' equity increased to \$6,283.5 million as of December 31, 2010 from \$6,101.7 million as of December 31, 2009.
 This increase was the result of \$610.8 million in net income, unrealized appreciation on investments, net of tax, of \$60.2 million, share-based compensation transactions of \$17.8 million and \$1.9 million of foreign currency translation adjustments, partially offset by repurchasing 5.1 million common shares for \$398.6 million, \$108.5 million of shareholder dividends and \$1.8 million of benefit plan obligation adjustments.

-Our shareholders' equity increased to \$6,101.7 million as of December 31, 2009 from \$4,960.4 million as of December 31, 2008.
-This increase was the result of \$807.0 million in net income, unrealized appreciation on investments, net of tax, of \$529.9 million, \$83.8 million of foreign currency translation adjustments and \$22.5 million of share-based compensation transactions, partially offset by the repurchase of 2.4 common shares for \$190.6 million and \$116.9 million of shareholder dividends.